Noia Galicia - some bad points

 The newer parts of Noia, Galicia

-The original village of Noia has been expanded upon over the years and many of the newer additions that surround the old district are not so appealing, especially those adjacent to the river that feeds the bay.
+The original village of Noia has been expanded upon over the years and some of the newer additions that surround the old district are not so appealing, especially those adjacent to the river that feeds the bay.

 Noia In perspective